Classic Boston-style baked beans, made from dried beans, flavoured with molasses and cooked low and slow with bacon and onion.

 - Cook beans for 4 hours, then remove from oven and gently stir with a fork.
 There should still be enough liquid in the pot to just barely cover the beans, but if not, add more as needed.

-- Return pot to the oven, checking beans every 30 minutes for the last 2 hours of cooking, first stirring, then adding a bit more water to the pot, if needed.
+- Return pot to the oven, covered, checking beans every 30 minutes for the last 2 hours of cooking, first stirring, then adding a bit more water to the pot, if needed.
 You want to have some puddles of liquid showing on the top of the beans, but you don't want to add too much water to the pot.

 - After 6 hours of cooking, remove from oven and stir gently with a fork.
 Let stand, uncovered for 5 minutes or covered for 10-15 minutes before serving.